adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/embedded_motion_control.png" />
 </figure>

 As a part of a master's course, our team of 3 programmed a ROS-based holonomic robot platform to complete a maze using only 2D LiDAR data.
-We implemented the pledge algorithm to solve simulated and physical mazes with 90 degree turns, interactive doorwars, and open spaces.
+We implemented the pledge algorithm and random walk to solve simulated and physical mazes with 90 degree turns, interactive doorwars, and open spaces.
 We participated in two challenges during the course, and ranked second, thus winning a crate of (well-deserved) beer!

 ### [Autonomous Navigation of a Lunar Robot](https://oaji.net/articles/2014/489-1409643664.pdf)
 #### 2013/2014 | MIT Manipal